tetherless-world/CodeGraph/embeddingsTest/tasks/ForumToClassDocumentation/README.md

 MRR computation with hits and mean  for the models:  'bert-base-nli-stsb-mean-tokens','roberta-base-nli-stsb-mean-tokens'

 for example, python allModelsMRR.py ../../data/codeGraph/stackoverflow_questions_per_class_func_3M_filtered_new.json 10 T

-T is one masked,F is no masked configuartion ../../data/codeGraph/stackoverflow_questions_per_class_func_3M_filtered_new.json where 10 is the number of nearest neighbors
+where T is one masked,F is no masked configuartion ../../data/codeGraph/stackoverflow_questions_per_class_func_3M_filtered_new.json where 10 is the number of nearest neighbors

 output file output1.txt and  stackNewJson_NoOrOneMask_'+model_name+'_MRR.txt produced